TejasKumar2009/Eye-Control-VideoPlayer-Java-App/README.md

 # Eye-Control-VideoPlayer-Java-App
-It is an eye control video player which detects eye and when eye is open the video starts playing and hen eye is close the video stops.
+It is an eye control video player which detects eye and when eye is open the video starts playing and when eye is close the video stops.
 It is made from Java and LookAtMe.
 (Made by Tejas)